There is no such thing as a 'common law marriage'

 Often, however, a couple who live or have lived together will have made joint investments, such as buying a property or opening a joint bank account.
 The division of these assets will need to be addressed should the couple separate.

-If you have recently ended, or are considering ending a cohabiting relationship, please contact us.
+For further information about cohabitation agreements, get in touch with our family solicitors in Alconbury, Peterborough, Spalding, Nottingham or Birmingham.
 We can advise on each stage of the separation process, make sure that all aspects have been covered and that you are adequately protected.